 Tip #10: Work on your confidence.

-As much as public speaking is about the words you say, it’s also about how well you can convince people that what you are saying matters to them.
+As much as public speaking is about your words, it’s also about how well you can convince people that what you say matters to them.
 It would help if you were confident in what you are saying and comfortable speaking in front of many people.

-This is one of the best ways to find out if you are doing well or not.
+This is one of the best ways to determine if you are doing well.

 Try to speak in your natural voice, and don’t force yourself to do anything uncomfortable.
 This is how you will come across the most naturally on stage.